Wyoming Whiskey Trip Reports

 You'll have a couple of options for accessing Garnet Canyon after the

-Teton Park Road closes to vehicles at the end of October, but before everything freezes over.
+Teton Park Road closes to vehicles at the end of October and before everything is covered in snow, or freezes over.

-A fairly quick option involves biking up the Teton Park Road (or adjacent pathway) when it's snow free to the Burned Wagon Gulch trailhead.
+A fairly quick option involves biking up the Teton Park Road (or adjacent pathway) to the Burned Wagon Gulch trailhead.

 is also a common option in the spring after the road is plowed.
-And you can
+You can

-always hike the trails from the Taggart Lake parking lot to Garnet
+always hike the trails from the Taggart Lake trailhead but that's a long hike.

 On the approach to Garnet Canyon in early April - one variation